ldrolez/free-midi-chords/README.md

        * 3rd level: Major and Minor scales
      * 4 Chord progressions
        * 3rd level: Major, Minor and Modal progressions
-         * 4th level: Rhythmic variations
+         * 4th level: Rhythmic variations: pop pop2 hiphop2 soul

 At the first level, you have the 12 major scales, along with the relative minor scales.
 To avoid confusing the [relative and parallel scales, read this article](https://drolez.com/blog/music/parallel-keys-relative-keys.php) for more information.